 Who Is Most At the Risk of Getting Listeriosis

-Women who have certain conditions have a slightly higher risk of the infection.
+Women who have certain conditions have a slightly higher risk of infection.
 Pregnant women have a significantly higher risk of listeriosis compared to the general population.
 Some of the conditions that make women susceptible to listeriosis are:

 - Human immunodeficiency virus (HIV) infection